camcamfresh/Xiaomi-M365-BLE-Controller-Replacement/README.md

   - Connect Particle Electron's C1 Pin to Neo-GPS RX Pin

 # M365 Library Setup for Particle Electron
 - The M365 Library handles all communication between the Particle Electron and Xiaomi M365 Scooter.
+It is available through Particle's Community Libraries.
   - In order to use the library, one must instantiate a M365 object, specify the serial port and analog/digital pins in setup(), and call the process() method whenever serial data is available.
   - The following methods are used for setup:
     - setup(Serial1, "brakePin", "throttlePin", "buzzerPin", "rled", "gled", "bled", "headlightPin", powerPin);